Cray-HPE/docs-csm/operations/network/management_network/bican_enable.md

 ### Configure Management Network

-If the system is moving from the CAN to CHN the management network will need configuration changes to allow connectivity.
+If the system is moving from the CAN to CHN, then the management network will need configuration changes to allow connectivity.

 1. Configure management network switches and customer edge switches.
 [BICAN switch configuration](bican_switch_configuration.md)